ambra-dipiano/deeprta/README.md

 # Installation

-#TODO: conda environment / docker container

-Finally, the software can be installed via `pip` using the following command:
+The software can be installed via `pip` using the following command:

 ```bash
 pip install .